roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network management/Service Management/Use annotations to configure SLB instances.md

     -   Create an HTTP-based SLB instance with the health check feature enabled

-        To create an HTTP-based SLB instance with the health check feature enabled, all annotations specified in the following example are required.
+        To create an HTTP-based SLB instance with the health check feature enabled, all annotations that are specified in the following example are required.

         ```
         apiVersion: v1